MattKim97/LeetCode/Interview/interview-prep-questions.md

 ### Module 4 - Spring & Functional Idioms

 * Why was it necessary for Java to include the `BigDecimal` type?
+    *  to represent non-integer numbers, with a precision limited only by the computer's memory.
+BigDecimal is generally more accurate than the more commonly used primitive double data type, and is able to represent a greater range of values.
 * What are the some of the major differences between implementing Spring DI using XML configuration vs using annotations?
 * What is a lambda or anonymous method?
 * How does using the Streams API to solve a data related problem compare to writing imperative code (loops, conditional statements, etc.)?